kenton-steiner18/Techtasks/presentation/Learning Objectives.md

 ## Learning Objectives

-1. Be familiar with bascie definition and background of JQuery.
+1. Be familiar with basic definitions
-2. Be able to properly install and run JQuery
+2. Be familiar with how to install and run jQuery
-3. Be familiar with how to maneuver DOM with JQuery
+3. Learn to maneuver the DOM
-4. Be familiar with how to modify DOM with JQuery
+4. Learn to modify the DOM
-5. Be able to understand the event methods in JQuery
+5. Learn jQuery event handling
-6. Be able to use JQuery to create simple animatations
+6. Learn jQuery styling
-7. Be faimliar with AJAX and the related methods
+7. Be familiar with jQuery methods relating to AJAX